jfut/ganeti-rpm/doc/install-rhel.md

 **Mandatory** on all nodes.

-The volume group is required to be at least 20GiB.
+Create a volume group of at least 20 GiB.

-If you haven't configured your LVM volume group at install time you need to do it before trying to initialize the Ganeti cluster.
-This is done by formatting the devices/partitions you want to use for it and then adding them to the relevant volume group.
+If you did not configure an LVM volume group during installation, prepare the devices or partitions before initializing the Ganeti cluster.
+Format the devices you plan to use and add them to the target volume group.

 ```bash
 pvcreate /dev/sda3